Frankenau: Location

-Neighbouring communities
+Neighbouring municipalities

-Frankenau borders in the north on the community of Vöhl, in the east on the community of Edertal and the town of Bad Wildungen, in the south on the community of Haina, and in the west on the town of Frankenberg (all in Waldeck-Frankenberg).
+Frankenau borders in the north on the municipality of Vöhl, in the east on the municipality of Edertal and the town of Bad Wildungen, in the south on the municipality of Haina, and in the west on the town of Frankenberg (all in Waldeck-Frankenberg).

-Constituent communities
+Constituent municipalities

 The town of Frankenau consists of the centres of Allendorf, Altenlotheim, Dainrode, Ellershausen and Louisendorf.

 History

 Frankenau and its neighbouring town Frankenberg are believed to have come into being in Frankish times.
 The area was settled at one time by the Chatti.
 The actual place Frankenau was built as a border fortification against the Saxons.
 The town's founding is assumed to have taken place between 500 and 750, with town rights later being granted by Heinrich Raspe, Landgrave of Thuringia, in 1242.

 The oldest surviving document about Frankenau was issued on 4 April 1266 and affirms the granting of town rights.

 Frankenau was for centuries a poor, little farming town.
 A particularly heavy fate befell the townsfolk on 22 April 1865 when almost the whole town burnt down in a fire.
 Through the townsfolk's enormous efforts, the town was built again.

-Today, Frankenau is, as an acknowledged resort town, one of Waldeck-Frankenberg's holiday centres and has also been since the early 1970s the main centre of the greater community then formed.
+Today, Frankenau is, as an acknowledged resort town, one of Waldeck-Frankenberg's holiday centres and has also been since the early 1970s the main centre of the greater municipality then formed.